Tamano24/Tamano24/README.md

 - 🔭 I’m currently working as a Tester
 - 🌱 I’m currently learning Business, Interpersonal Communications and Technical Writing
 - 👯 I’m looking to collaborate on Zumba App
-- 🤔 I’m looking for help with database and programming
 - 💬 Ask me about Testing
 - 📫 How to reach me: mohmohb0@student.wintec.ac.nz
 - 😄 Check out my Portfolio: https://github.com/Tamano24
-- ⚡ Fun fact: I'm a glutton